Defunct Memories: Xcitement Wrestling Federation

 In Your Face: The Lost Episodes of the XWF

-In 2005, XWF released a three-disc DVD series called In Your Face: The Lost Episodes of the XWF hosted by Jimmy Hart and Brian Knobbs that featured matches from the original tapings at Universal Studios back in 2001.
+In 2005, XWF released a three-disc DVD series called In Your Face: The Lost Episodes of the XWF, hosted by Jimmy Hart and Brian Knobbs.
+The series featured matches from the original tapings at Universal Studios in 2001.

-Upon WWE releasing the Hulk Hogan Anthology DVD in 2006, they licensed Hulk’s match against Curt Hennig from XWF, which was likely done as a favour to Jimmy Hart.
+When WWE released the Hulk Hogan Anthology DVD in 2006, it licensed Hulk’s match against Curt Hennig from XWF, likely as a favour to Jimmy Hart.

 A mutual friend “gifted” me the XWF DVD series in 2007, but I’m convinced he was anxious to get rid of it from his collection.
 In full disclosure, I’ve only ever watched Disc One and some bonus features, which was enough to formulate an opinion.